This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Molding Processes”.

 d) Carbon Monoxide

 Explanation: Amorphous silica forms the bond between sand particles.
-It is produced by reaction or treatment of mixture of sand and sodium silicates by carbon dioxide.
+It is produced by reaction or treatment of the mixture of sand and sodium silicates by carbon dioxide.

 Sanfoundry Global Education & Learning Series – Casting, Forming and Welding.